Riekr/jloga/README.md

 The project started in my spare time to simplify crash analisys.

 ## Downloads and installation
+For each jloga variant Java 11 or later is required, you can download it from [Oracle's java.com](https://java.com/it/download/) or use OpenJDK available from [Adoptium](https://adoptium.net/releases.html?variant=openjdk11&jvmVariant=hotspot) or [Adopt OpenJDK](https://adoptopenjdk.net/releases.html).

-There is no installer but a `.exe` all-in-one executable build with Launch4J is provided for windows in order to simplify file associations.
-The app uses the standard java preferences to store its user selections.\
+The `.exe` file is an all-in-one executable file built with Launch4J for windows in order to simplify file associations.
+You don't need to extract it, just double click to run.
+The app uses the standard java preferences to store the user selections.

-For other platforms you can download the `.jar` file and execute it with `java -jar jloga-all.jar`, all dependencies are included.\
+For other platforms you can download the `.jar` file and execute it with `java -jar jloga-all.jar`, all dependencies are included.

 Head directly to [this page](https://github.com/Riekr/jloga/releases/latest) for downloads.

 ## Features